Zebiano/piradio/README.md

 4) Check if dependencies are installed on first boot and if not automatically install them
 5) When hitting “s” to stop the current song and/or “0” to exit PiRadio, there will still be white noise on the radio if a song started playing earlier

-–--- WORK IN PROGRESS -----

-2) Convert `.mp3` to `.wav`
-Here you can convert songs manually.
-Simply put your .mp3 files into the downloads folder inside /piradio/music and choose this option to start converting.
-If there's no downloads folder, create one yourself please and name it “downloads”.
-After converting, the `.wav` files will automatically be moved into the /piradio/music folder.
-There you can order them the way you want.

 Dependencies:
 All these are installable through the software itself.
 Launch PiRadio and they should install automatically.
-If not go to the “options” menu and install them there.
+If not, go to the “options” menu and install them there.

 1) fm_transmitter (FM transmitter...)
 	- https://github.com/markondej/fm_transmitter